Procter and Gamble

 In Kenya, the Life’s Good: Hope Village Project started in October 2020.
 It aims at improving the learning environment for 225 deaf Children and 400 Early Child Development (ECD) Children in Machakos County by providing the required infrastructural facilities for learning, water, sanitation, and hygiene.

-The target learning institutions are Kyumbi primary school and Machakos School for the Deaf.
+The specific learning institutions are Kyumbi primary school and Machakos School for the Deaf.
+They benefited from the following:

 - Kyumbi Primary School: Renovation and furnishing of 2 Early Child Development (ECD) classrooms, construction of new ECD toilet block, and a kitchen block to serve the entire school.